How to Maintain Kitchen Knives: Sharpening, Storing, and Cleaning

 Sharpening vs. Honing

-One of the biggest misconceptions about knife care is the idea that honing and sharpening are the same thing.
+One of the biggest misconceptions about knife care is that sharpening and honing are the same thing.
 They’re related, but they serve very different purposes.
+Honing keeps a sharp knife aligned; sharpening restores a dull knife to life.
+Both matter if you want your blades to last.

 Protecting Your Knives When Not in Use